How To Increase Good Cholesterol

 Dietary strategies to lower levels of bad LDL cholesterol can negatively affect HDL cholesterol, which is quite common, unfortunately.
 However, it’s important to know how to increase good cholesterol to maintain a healthy heart.
-Therefore, there are a number of clinical strategies for treating atherosclerosis and boosting HDL cholesterol levels.
+Therefore, there are lifestyle approaches people use to support healthy cholesterol balance.
 Let’s take a look at some of these strategies and also explore what foods can help with increasing good cholesterol.

 This article was last reviewed by Svetlana Baloban, Healsens, on January 24, 2020.
 This article was last modified on 5 April 2022.